How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 Tokenomics: Understanding the Economics

-Supply & Distribution Fair launch, reasonable team allocation (10-20%) Team owns 40%+; large VC allocations
+Supply & Distribution Fair distribution, reasonable team allocation Concentrated ownership, large pre-mines

-Token Utility Clear use cases within the ecosystem No clear utility beyond speculation
+Token Utility Clear use cases within the ecosystem Limited or speculative-only utility

-Value Capture Mechanisms that benefit token holders Value accrues to company rather than token
+Value Capture Mechanisms that benefit token holders Value accrues primarily to the foundation/company

-Vesting Schedules Long vesting for team and investors (2-4 years) Short or no vesting periods
+Vesting Schedules Appropriate vesting for team and early investors Short or no vesting periods that could lead to selling pressure

 Key Tokenomic Questions